rust-lang/book/second-edition/nostarch/chapter01.md

 ### Installing Rustup on Windows

 On Windows, go to *https://www.rust-lang.org/en-US/install.html* and follow the instructions for installing Rust.
-At some point in the installation you'll receive a message telling you you’ll also need the C++ build tools for Visual Studio 2013 or later.
+At some point in the installation you’ll receive a message telling you you’ll also need the C++ build tools for Visual Studio 2013 or later.
 The easiest way to acquire the build tools is to install Build Tools for Visual Studio 2017 at